Data Augmentation for Bayesian Deep Learning: Discussion

 \section{Discussion}

 Various regularization methods have been deployed in neural networks to prevent overfitting, such as early stopping, weight decay, dropout \citep{hinton2012improving}, gradient noise \citep{neelakantan2015adding}.
 Bayesian strategies tackle the regularization problem by proposing probability structures on the weights.
-Our approach is to use scalable data augmentation (SDA) as a mechanism for network regularization by converting activation functions to weighted $L^2$-norm criteria.

-Scalable Data Augmentation strategies are available for many standard activation functions (ReLU, SVM, logit) that are used in deep learning.
-Using MCMC algorithms provides a natural stochastic search mechanism that avoids procedures such as back-tracking in SGD.
-Training deep neural networks can benefit from additional hidden stochastic augmentation units.
-Uncertainty can be injected into the network through the probabilistic distribution on only one or two layers, allowing more variability of the network.
-When more data are observed, the uncertainty can decrease, as more information is learned and the network is more deterministic.
-We also exploit the duality between posterior sampling and optimization.
-Weighted Bayesian bootstrap \citep{newton2018weighted} can be used to approximate the unweighted posteriors by assigning random weight to each observation and penalty.
-We provide a $J$-copies stacking scheme to speed up the convergence.
-With respect to efficiency, SDA provides a natural framework that is straightforward to implement in Tensor Flow.
-Besides the three motivational examples illustrated in simulation, our work has the potential to be generalized for many other data augmentation schemes and different regularization priors.
-Probabilistic structures on more units and more layers are also possible to allow more uncertainty based on need.
+We show that data augmentation strategies are available for many standard activation functions (ReLU, SVM, logit) used in deep learning.

+Using MCMC provides a natural stochastic search mechanism that avoids procedures such as back-tracking and provides full descriptions of the objective function over the entire range $\bTheta$.
+Training deep neural networks thus benefits from additional hidden stochastic augmentation units (a.k.a. data augmentation).
+Uncertainty can be injected into the network through the probabilistic distributions on only one or two layers, permitting more variability of the network.
+When more data are observed, the level of uncertainty decreases as more information is learned and the network becomes more deterministic.
+We also exploit the duality between \textit{maximum a posteriori} estimation and optimization.
+We provide a $J$-copies stacking scheme to speed up the convergence to posterior mode and avoid trapping attraction of the local modes.
+Concerning efficiency, DA provides a natural framework to convert the objective function into weighted least squares and is straightforward to implement with the current deep learning training process.

+Our three motivational examples illustrated the advantages of data augmentation.
+Our work has the potential to be generalized to many other data augmentation schemes and different regularization priors.
+Probabilistic structures on more units and layers are also possible to allow for more uncertainty.

+Our DA-DL methods enjoy the benefits of both worlds.
+On one hand, with the data augmentation on top, it is robust to random weight initialization.
+Although we still need to specify the learning rates for the deep architecture, the top layer can learn adaptively and the entire network becomes less sensitive to the choice of learning rate.
+On the other hand, the fast SGD updates from the deep architecture largely alleviate the computation concerns compared to a fully Bayesian hierarchical model.